kedro-org/kedro-viz/docs/source/cli-docs.md

 ### Building Kedro Viz to host on multiple platforms

-To create a build directory with the visualization data:
+To create a build directory with the visualisation data:

 ```bash
 kedro viz build --include-hooks